-Across the Eastern Region, all regular garbage must be placed into a clear bag to be collected for disposal.
-Each clear bag may contain one solid colour bag no larger than a kitchen catcher (20″ x 22″) for privacy.
+Across the Eastern Region, all regular garbage must be placed into a clear bag to be collected for landfill.
+Each clear bag may contain one solid colour bag no larger than a kitchen catcher (20″ x 22″) which may contain non-recyclable/compostable items.
 All other waste must be visible within the clear bag.
 This applies for all bagged garbage generated in Antigonish and Guysborough Counties.

 What can I put my kitchen garbage in?